ebu/benchmarkstt/docs/tutorial.rst

 .. code:: bash

-	benchmarkstt-tools normalization --in qt_subs.xml --out qt_reference.txt --regex "<[^>]+>" " "
+    benchmarkstt-tools normalization --inputfile qt_subs.xml --outputfile qt_reference.txt --regex "<[^>]+>" " "

 The normalization rule :code:`--regex` takes two parameters: a regular expression pattern and the replacement string.
 In this case all XML tags will be replaced with a space.
-This will result in a lot of space characters, but these are ignored by the diff algorithm later so we don't have to clean these up. :code:`--in` and :code:`--out` are the input and output files.
+This will result in a lot of space characters, but these are ignored by the diff algorithm later so we don't have to clean these up. :code:`--inputfile` and :code:`--outputfile` are the input and output files.

 The file :code:`qt_reference.txt` has been created.
 You can see that the XML tags are gone, but the file still contains non-dialogue text like 'APPLAUSE'.
 For better results you can manually clean up the text, or run the command again with a different normalization rule (not included in this demo).
 But we will stop the normalization at this point.

 We now have a simple text file that will be used as the reference.
 The next step is to get the machine-generated transcripts for benchmarking.